-Girls' Uniforms
+Girls' Uniform:

-- Plaid jumper (K-5) or skirt (6-8) - Length must be no shorter than one inch from the floor when kneeling. - Skirts are to be worn at the waist and are not to be rolled to shorten length. - Shorts are to be worn under the uniform.
+- Plaid jumper (K-5) or skirt (6-8) (SchoolBelles or Dennis Uniform only) - Length must be no shorter than one inch from the floor when kneeling. - Skirts are to be worn at the waist and are not to be rolled to shorten length. - Shorts are to be worn under the uniform.

-Boys' and Girls' Pants
+Boys' and Girls' Pants:

-- Navy blue twill straight leg pant (no flare legs, no low rise, no slits in hem, no extra pockets, no fancy stitching)

-- Optional Khaki straight leg pant (grades 6-8 only)

-- Pants are not to be baggy, saggy or tight.
+- Navy blue twill straight leg pant (no flare legs, no low rise, no slits in hem, no extra pockets, no fancy stitching) - Optional Khaki straight leg pant (grades 6-8 only) - Pants are not to be baggy, saggy or tight.

-- Shorts:
+Shorts:

-- Navy uniform walking shorts